On the word problem for just infinite groups: Introduction

-As input to the algorithm we will use recursively enumerable presentations of groups.
 For a finitely generated group $G$, a \emph{recursively enumerable presentation} is a pair $(S,\mathcal{R})$ consisting of some finite alphabet of generators $S=\{a_1,a_2,\ldots,a_k\}$, and an algorithm $\mathcal R$ that enumerates the defining relations of the group $G$ in the generators $S$.
 We will also use the notation $\langle S \mid \mathcal{R} \rangle$ for the presentation of the group $G$, assuming that in this case $\mathcal R$ describes a set of relations.
+In the case when the group is generated by a countably infinite set $S=\{a_1,a_2,\ldots\}$, the same notation as above will be used; it is clear that with a suitable encoding the presentation $(S,\mathcal{R})$ can be encoded as a finite word in a finite alphabet.